healeycodes/healeycodes.com/posts/building-a-runtime-with-quickjs.md

 }
 ```

 These two functions, `js_set_timeout` and `js_clear_timeout`, are set on the global object like `console`.
-As we step into the more head-y runtime internals, I’ll be able to show fewer code snippets without spamming you, but the wiring is mostly the same.
+As we step into the more heady runtime internals, I’ll be able to show fewer code snippets without spamming you, but the wiring is mostly the same.

 At this point, we're able to schedule as many timers as our heap will allow; but they stay waiting until the next section.